 When the Remote Provisioning Server receives a Remote Provisioning Scan Start message with values that can be accepted (see Table 4.26), and the Remote Provisioning Scan state is Idle, then the Remote Provisioning Server shall start the Remote Provisioning Scan Procedure as defined in Section 4.4.5.2, and shall respond with a Remote Provisioning Scan Status message (see Section 4.4.5.5.1.6) with the Status field set to Success.

-When a Remote Provisioning Server receives a Remote Provisioning Scan Start message that can be accepted, and the Remote Provisioning Scan state is equal to either Unlimited Scanning or Limited Scanning, and the source address or the security material of the message does not match values saved when the server entered the Scanning state, then the Remote Provisioning Server shall respond with a Remote Provisioning Scan Status message with the Status field set to Invalid State.
+When a Remote Provisioning Server receives a Remote Provisioning Scan Start message that can be accepted, and the Remote Provisioning Scan state is equal to either Remote Provisioning Single Device Scan or Remote Provisioning Multiple Devices Scan , and the source address or the security material of the message does not match values saved when the server entered the Scanning state, then the Remote Provisioning Server shall respond with a Remote Provisioning Scan Status message with the Status field set to Invalid State.

 When a Remote Provisioning Server receives a Remote Provisioning Scan Start message that can be accepted (see Table 4.26), and the Remote Provisioning Scan state is Scanning, and the source address and the security material of the message match values saved when the server entered the Scanning state, then the Remote Provisioning Server shall restart the Remote Provisioning Scan procedure as defined in Section 4.4.5.2, and shall respond with a Remote Provisioning Scan Status message with the Status field set to Success.